 - California Vehicle Code Section 23152(e): Driving Under the Influence of Drugs

 In many cases, a VC 23109(c) charge is far preferable to a charge for driving under the influence (DUI).
-A DUI conviction comes with harsher penalties and DUIs are also priorable offenses.
-This means that if you get arrested for two DUIs, the penalties for the second offense will be harsher.
+A DUI conviction comes with harsher penalties, and DUIs are also priorable offenses.
+Therefore, if you get arrested for two DUIs, the penalties for the second offense will be harsher.

 A VC 23109(c) conviction will not count against you in the same way.
-Many drivers find accepting a VC 23109(c) charge to be in their best interest.
+Many drivers find that accepting a VC 23109(c) charge is in their best interest.
 A DUI lawyer in Los Angeles can assess your situation to see if a VC 23109(c) plea bargain is right for you.

-A criminal defense lawyer in Los Angeles can go over the differences in these charges to ensure drivers understand all of your legal options.
+A Los Angeles criminal defense lawyer can review the differences in these charges to ensure drivers understand all legal options associated with motor vehicle speed contests.

 When Will the Prosecution Agree to a VC 23109(c) Plea?

-Typically a charge of an exhibition of speed under VC 23109(c) is difficult to obtain in a DUI plea bargain deal.
-It is generally considered to be the best case option for a defendant in a DUI plea bargain.
-That means that it will only be on the table if the prosecution’s case is very weak.
+Typically, a charge of an exhibition of speed under VC 23109(c) is difficult to obtain in a DUI plea bargain.
+This deal may only end up on the table if the prosecution’s case is very weak.

-When the prosecution is negotiating a plea deal on a DUI case, they are going to be pushing for a wet reckless charge.
+When the prosecution negotiates a plea deal on a DUI case, they push for a wet reckless charge.
 Like a DUI charge, a charge of wet reckless counts as a priorable offense.
-That means that if you get arrested on a DUI charge again in the future, a wet reckless conviction on your record will increase the penalties that you face.

-A dry reckless charge falls between the two, and often the two sides will end up meeting there in the middle.
-Because the prosecution’s case has to be quite weak in order for them to agree to an exhibition of speed charge, you might choose to take your chances in court and possibly avoid any conviction.
+A dry reckless charge falls between the two, and the two sides will often meet in the middle.
+Because the prosecution’s case has to be relatively weak for them to agree to an exhibition of speed charge, you might choose to take your chances in court and possibly avoid any conviction.

-Exhibition of speed can be prosecuted as an infraction or a misdemeanor in California.
+Prosecutors can handle motor vehicle speed contests as infractions or a misdemeanor in California.
 The penalties for these charges vary.

 Exhibition of Speed Infraction Penalties

 Drivers accused of an exhibition or speed infraction may face a fine of up to $250.
-Because infractions are treated as civil offenses rather than criminal offenses in California, these drivers should not face a period of probation or any jail time.
+Because infractions are civil offenses rather than criminal offenses in California, these drivers should not face any days in jail.

 Misdemeanor charges, on the other hand, are considered criminal offenses.
 Because of this, the penalties are much harsher.
 A misdemeanor charge for an exhibition of speed can lead to: